bnjbvr/cozy-docker-dev/README.md

 `./build.sh`

 * Go grab yourself a coffee.
+    * Note that errors like `Cannot uninstall an application not installed` should actually be warnings and don't matter too much at this point.
+    * That being said, the installation of mailcatcher may need some retries, so if you see an error saying that `rubygems` can't be found, just relaunch `./build.sh` until it works.
 * Make sure to have at least one RSA public key in your `~/.ssh` called `id_rsa.pub`.
 This key will be copied into the container to be able to SSH without password into it.
 (If some haters come around and say "hell no, this